 I’m a Busy Mom, This Wouldn’t Work for Me

-It is safe to say, we all feel this way.
-There really isn’t enough time for all the things we believe we SHOULD be doing.
+I get it, adding anything to our do list right now sounds terrible.
+Us busy moms have enough going on, do we really have time to make a schedule for all this stuff?
+But what if I told you how eye-opening this exercise can be.
+We need to come to terms that there isn’t enough time for all the things we believe we SHOULD be doing.
 You know what I am talking about.
-“Should” have a dust free home, all your meals prepped for the week, all the laundry perfectly folded and put away.
-Not only that, but you also feel pressure to devote 30 minutes to daily exercise, a morning meditation routine, teaching your kids another language that you don’t even know…, etc… We let our minds go crazy thinking of all the unimportant tasks and to-do’s.
+“Should” have a dust-free home, all your meals prepped for the week, all the laundry perfectly folded and put away.
+Make time for exercise, a morning meditation routine, etc… We let our minds go crazy thinking of all the unimportant tasks and to-dos.
 Wasted time goes to worry, stress, and overwhelm that these “shoulds” bring.
+Think about it…

 Tough love alert.
 I bet you have a lot of excuses as to why you can’t get the important things done.
 Can you really not fit in 30 minutes of exercise?
-Or do I dare say it is not a priority?
+Or is it just not a priority?
 How much time do you spend scrolling on your phone, watching tv, or getting distracted by less important tasks?
-This is actually something I struggle with everyday.
+This is actually something I struggle with every day.
 When I feel overwhelmed I scroll on my phone or organize areas of the home that really don’t need to be cleaned.
-While I truly believe self-care is important (for me self-care is mind numbing scrolling and organizing); there is a time and a place and it cannot take over your entire day.
+While I truly believe self-care is important (for me self-care is mind-numbing scrolling and organizing); there is a time and a place and it cannot take over your entire day.

 Not only is a brain dump an excellent way to start a time audit; it is a wonderful activity to do daily to help reduce anxiety and overwhelm.
 In this case, we will use a brain dump to list out everything you *think* needs to be done.